awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 Password policies, in part, enforce password complexity requirements\.
 Use IAM password policies to ensure that passwords use different character sets\.

-Security Hub recommends that the password policy require at least one number\.
+CIS recommends that the password policy require at least one number\.
 Setting a password complexity policy increases account resiliency against brute force login attempts\.

 ### Remediation<a name="cis-1.8-remediation"></a>